rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Truly, truly, I say to you, when you were young, you used to dress yourself and walk wherever you wanted, but when you are old, you will stretch out your hands, and another will dress you and carry you where you do not want to go. ^2118

-( This he said to show by what kind of death he was to glorify God .)
+(This he said to show by what kind of death he was to glorify God.)
 And after saying this he said to him, Follow me. ^2119

-Peter turned and saw the disciple whom Jesus loved following them, the one who also had leaned back against him during the supper and had said, Lord, who is it that is going to betray you? ^2120
+Peter turned and saw the disciple whom Jesus loved following them, the one who had been reclining at table close to him and had said, Lord, who is it that is going to betray you? ^2120

 When Peter saw him, he said to Jesus, Lord, what about this man? ^2121